 When it comes to targeting options in your Google Shopping campaigns, you’re given a couple of options.
 One is the Networks and Devices option.
 It’s recommended to keep this as default.
 Otherwise, you’ll be limiting what your ads show up on.

 This allows you to exclude geographical locations.
 This is useful for businesses that don’t sell internationally, or want to target specific countries only.
 It’s important to get this right so you don’t end up with shoppers buying products that you can’t ship.
 Make sure your targeting is set up properly to avoid disappointment.

 Use custom labels

-Custom labels help users organize their Google shopping campaigns to help with optimization efforts.
+Custom labels help users organise their Google shopping campaigns to help with optimisation efforts.
 Read our full guide to using custom labels.

 Elevate your product imagery